Q factor: Explanation

 There are many alternative quantities used by physicists and engineers to describe how damped an oscillator is.
 Important examples include: the damping ratio, relative bandwidth, linewidth and bandwidth measured in octaves.

 The concept of Q originated with K. S. Johnson of Western Electric Company's Engineering Department while evaluating the quality of coils (inductors).
 His choice of the symbol Q was only because, at the time, all other letters of the alphabet were taken.
 The term was not intended as an abbreviation for "quality" or "quality factor", although these terms have grown to be associated with it.

 Definition

-The definition of Q since its first use in 1914 has been generalized to apply to coils and condensers, resonant circuits, resonant devices, resonant transmission lines, cavity resonators, and has expanded beyond the electronics field to apply to dynamical systems in general: mechanical and acoustic resonators, material Q and quantum systems such as spectral lines and particle resonances.
+The definition of Q since its first use in 1914 has been generalized to apply to coils and condensers, resonant circuits, resonant devices, resonant transmission lines, cavity resonators,.
+It has expanded beyond the electronics field to apply to dynamical systems in general: mechanical and acoustic resonators, material Q and quantum systems such as spectral lines and particle resonances, and optical resonators such as laser cavities.

+There are two common definitions for Q, which apply generally to all these systems but are not exactly equivalent.
+They become approximately equivalent as Q becomes larger, meaning the resonator becomes less damped.

 Bandwidth definition

-In the context of resonators, there are two common definitions for Q, which are not exactly equivalent.
-They become approximately equivalent as Q becomes larger, meaning the resonator becomes less damped.
-One of these definitions is the frequency-to-bandwidth ratio of the resonator:
+One of these definitions, which is more applicable to high Q devices, is the frequency-to-bandwidth ratio of the resonator: